Richmond Park: Ponds and streams

 Beverley Brook rises at Cuddington Recreation Ground in Worcester Park and enters the park (where it is followed by the Tamsin Trail and Beverley Walk) at Robin Hood Gate, creating a water feature used by deer, smaller animals and water grasses and some water lilies.
-Its name is derived from the former presence in the river of the European beaver (Castor fiber), a species extinct in Britain since the 16th century.
+Its name is derived from the presence, before the 16th century, of the European beaver.

 Most of the streams in the park drain into Beverley Brook but a spring above Dann's Pond flows to join Sudbrook (from "South brook") on the park boundary.
 Sudbrook flows through a small valley known as Ham Dip and has been dammed and enlarged in two places to form Ham Dip Pond and Ham Gate Pond, first mapped in 1861 and 1754 respectively.
 These were created for the watering of deer.
 Both ponds underwent restoration work including de-silting, which was completed in 2013.
 Sudbrook drains the western escarpment of the hill that, to the east, forms part of the catchment of Beverley Brook and, to the south, the Hogsmill River.
 Sudbrook is joined by the Latchmere stream just beyond Ham Gate Pond.
 Sudbrook then flows into Sudbrook Park, Petersham.
 Another stream rises north of Sidmouth Wood and goes through Conduit Wood towards the park boundary near Bog Gate.
 A separate water system for Isabella Plantation was developed in the 1950s.
 Water from the upper Pen Pond is pumped to Still Pond, Thomson's Pond and Peg's Pond.

 The park's newest pond is Attenborough Pond, opened by and named after the broadcaster and naturalist Sir David Attenborough in July 2014.
 It was created as part of the park's Ponds and Streams Conservation Programme.

 In culture

 The Hearsum Collection

 The Hearsum Collection is a registered charity (Note: The Hearsum Collection's charity registration number is 1153010.) that collects and preserves the heritage of Richmond Park.
-It has a collection, which was started by Daniel Hearsum (1958–2021) in 1997, of heritage material covering the last four centuries, with over 5000 items including antique prints, paintings, maps, postcards, photographs, documents, books and press cuttings.
+It has a collection, started by Daniel Hearsum (1958–2021) in 1997, of heritage material covering the last four centuries, with over 5000 items including antique prints, paintings, maps, postcards, photographs, documents, books and press cuttings.
 Volunteers from the Friends of Richmond Park have been cataloguing them.
-The Collection, which as of 2025 continues to be stored in unsatisfactory accommodation in Pembroke Lodge, is overseen by volunteers and part-time staff.
+The Collection, which as of 2026 continues to be stored in unsatisfactory accommodation in Pembroke Lodge, is overseen by volunteers and part-time staff.
 The trustees announced in 2014 plans for a new purpose-built heritage centre to provide full public access to the Collection.

-In April 2017 the Collection, in collaboration with The Royal Parks and Ireland's Office of Public Works, mounted an exhibition at Dublin's Phoenix Park entitled Parks, Our Shared Heritage: The Phoenix Park, Dublin & The Royal Parks, London, demonstrating the historical links between Richmond Park (and other Royal Parks in London) and Phoenix Park.
+In April 2017 the Collection helped to mount an exhibition at Dublin's Phoenix Park entitled Parks, Our Shared Heritage: The Phoenix Park, Dublin & The Royal Parks, London, demonstrating the historical links between the parks.
 The exhibition was also displayed at London's Mall Galleries in July and August 2017.